heygrady/blog/source/_posts/2012-05-25-responsive-images-without-javascript.markdown

 {% h2 Conclusion %}

 This idea is in its infancy right now but I think it may be a good alternative to the many JavaScript-based solutions out there.
-The positive side is that it makes it simple to supply media queries for creating responsive/adaptive images and it doesn't use any JavaScript at all.
+The positive side is that it makes it simple to supply media queries for creating responsive/responsive images and it doesn't use any JavaScript at all.
 The negative side is that the markup isn't 100% valid and the CSS can get a little verbose.
 At the same time, none of the other proposed solutions have a particularly clean syntax either.
 The `<picture>` tag requires multiple `<source>` tags, each with their own media query and relies on JavaScript.
 The `srcset` proposal uses an alternate syntax to media queries, is not easy to understand and also will require JavaScript to function cross-browser.

-The biggest concern is how to roll out adaptive images over a large organization.
+The biggest concern is how to roll out responsive images over a large organization.
 What happens if a large corporation upgrades their website with a new responsive design to take full advantage of the rapidly growing mobile market?
 Should they roll out the `<picture>` tag or the `srcset` solutions?
 Should they roll out a complicated `<style scoped>` solution like what's proposed above?
-No matter what path is chosen, the result is going to be slightly messy because there are no CMS that currently provide a nice solution for managing adaptive images across a large organization.
+No matter what path is chosen, the result is going to be slightly messy because there are no CMS that currently provide a nice solution for managing responsive images across a large organization.

-Although most people are probably not going to be comfortable faking images using a `<span>` and an embedded `<style>` tag, I believe the immediate browser support and predictable behavior of this solution make it a compelling addition to the adaptive image conversation.
+Although most people are probably not going to be comfortable faking images using a `<span>` and an embedded `<style>` tag, I believe the immediate browser support and predictable behavior of this solution make it a compelling addition to the responsive image conversation.